 We encourage all our students to access the Student Connect page on MySEDA.
 It holds important and relevant information for student wellbeing.
 There is also a parent page designed to assist parents supporting their child.

 Our aim is to develop each student’s capacity to access support services in their local area that are age appropriate and best placed to assist.
-Student Connect also promotes student wellbeing by developing awareness raising activities relevant to the needs of our students.
+Our Wellbeing Coordinator also promotes student wellbeing by developing awareness raising activities, providing classroom programs and individual support relevant to the needs of our students.